mdbtxt1

 (base of Hypercalc level-index representation)

 This is the base of the level-index representation used by Hypercalc.
-I chose it because it is close to the limit of the IEEE 754 double type.
+I chose it because it is a small multiple of a power of 10 and is just shy of the limit of the IEEE 754 double type.
 The bit of extra space above 10300 makes addition and roundoff algorithms much simpler.

 It is also the basis of my ASCII-lexicographic ordering of arbitrarily high positive numbers, used internally by the source file of this web page.
 Here is an illustration of the system through examples: